red-perfume/css-minifiers/README.md

 [sqwish](https://github.com/ded/sqwish)                   |   201 | ✅   | 211  | 4.30      | Second best speed, 4th best compression
 [ycssmin](https://github.com/yui/ycssmin)                 |    52 | ✅   | 253  | 3.95      | largest file size out of all tested, also fastest to run

-If you've written a minifier that you'd like to add to this list, please send a pull request!

 ## Usage